 The longer I battle with the effects of Chronic Lyme Disease, the more I want to get the word out there that Lyme is so much more than a tick bite.
 When the average person heres of someone with “Chronic Lyme,” they tend not to differentiate what the word “chronic” before the term “Lyme” actually means.
 Due to skewed, unreliable testing, and doctors being unable to find a quick, “one shot” solution, patients almost always get dumped to the way side.
 In the end, “Chronic Lyme” is not taken seriously, thus making those with it left to figure things out on their own.

 Getting the general “Lyme Disease” can be through ticks, mosquitos, spiders, fleas, or mites which are carried via deer, mice, chipmunks, squirrels, birds, raccoons, skunks, possums, and many other animals.
+Sometimes it seems as if they can never make their way into your home or garden, but it is something that does happen, bringing pests with them that can infect your home and endanger the health of you and your family.
+If this happens, you can get in touch with a pest control experts florida service.
+However there are many people around the world who aren’t able to remove the problem from their homes before they were bitten.
 Once bitten, spirochetes enter into the bloodstream, multiplying rapidly every day.
 If you complain to your family medical doctor about having the “common” symptoms of the acute onset of Lyme, such as a bulls eye rash, fatigue, achey joints, or headaches, they will (if you are lucky) stick you on 30 days of doxycycline, an antibiotic they claim will kill all active Lyme in your system.
 However, with 300,000 new infections every year, it is clear that this standard dose of antibiotics is nowhere near enough.
 Results from a John Hopkins University study showed that 20% of individuals treated with this textbook protocol had new, widespread body pain, 36% reported new-onset fatigue, while almost half had neurocognitive problems.

 Though they have many technical scientific names and co-infections, the general term for these spirochete bacteria is “Lyme.”
 A great metaphor for these evil minions would be to picture them as termites.
 From the outside, an infested house (or in this case, a body) can seem perfectly fine.
 Yet the reality of the situation is that inside the covered and painted walls, bugs are slowly working away to destroy the structure.
 No one is aware of the issue at hand, until suddenly, the house collapses due to weeks, months, or even years of being slowly broken down and weakened.
 With this picture in mind, it is easier for people to understand how the “typical” tick bite, bullseye rash Lyme (which is shrugged off by both smart and ignorant doctors alike) enters into the dreaded, and even deadly, “chronic” stage.